It's All About Time... Your Time... Response Time... On Time Delivery...Every Time!

 • Multiple fibers can be configured in virtually any cross section imaginable and the two ends may have different cross sections.

-RSOF fabricates bundles or arrays using all of the standard types of fibers.
+XSOF™ fabricates bundles or arrays using all of the standard types of fibers.
 These include silica core/silica clad, silica core/plastic clad, all plastic, borosilicate glass or other more exotic constructions.
 These fibers exhibit NAs of 0.12 to 0.66.
-RSOF offers one of the widest ranges of materials possible in order to tailor products to both technical and economic requirements.
+XSOF™ offers one of the widest ranges of materials possible in order to tailor products to both technical and economic requirements.

-Fiberoptic bundles and arrays need to be specified with regard to their aperture shapes and sizes, lengths, fiber type and end terminations, along with providing any environmental concerns.
+Fiber optic bundles and linear arrays need to be specified with regard to their aperture shapes and sizes, lengths, fiber type and end terminations, along with providing any environmental concerns.

 The possible end terminations or end fittings are also unlimited.
 Some standard fittings are shown here but we are able to provide virtually any configuration that can be made.
 Please call us to discuss your needs.